code-payments/code-sdk/docs/reference/splitter.md

 # Code Privacy Protocol

 Blockchains unlocked a new financial paradigm with their open and permissionless nature.
 The challenge is this often comes at the cost of privacy.
 On blockchains, like Solana, when Alice makes a payment to Bob, both parties gain insight into each other's account balances.
-And if Charlie has ever paid Alice, he will see her payment to Bob, and know know Bob's account balance.
+And if Charlie has ever paid Alice, he will see her payment to Bob, and know Bob's account balance.
 A simple payment unlocks the ability to view the entirety of another party's financial state and history.
 This level of exposure is a standard characteristic across many blockchains, not just Solana.

 Our view is that basic privacy is a fundamental requirement for any payments product.
 Without it, a user's financial life is on display, including what they have and who they've paid.